stackql/stackql-devel/docs/ACID.md

 ## Consistency

-Transactions will accept only permissible operations, and runtime errors can trigger undo, depending upon recovery configuration
+Transactions will accept only permissible operations, and runtime errors can trigger undo, thus impacting [atomicity](#atomicity), depending upon recovery configuration.

+A naive implementation of consistency does not support SQL-style constraints (eg: foreign key, unique) and simply offloads such consistency aspects to the providers.
+An example aspect that can be handled this way is referential integrity, treated as implicit and presumed enforced by the provider.

 ## Isolation